F# tutorial: Hello world

 Run your F# 'hello world' program

 This video showcases how you can run your program.
 To run the hello world program, you need to click on the green Start button in the Visual Studio toolbar (Video 5).
 You may also use the F5 key to run your program.
-Note that when you press F5, visual studio will first save your newly written file, then it will copmile it to an executable code, and then it will run it on your computer.
+Note that when you press F5, visual studio will first save your newly written file, then it will compile it to an executable code, and then it will run it on your computer.

 Output of the code